Resume Tips

 When Should You Use a Resume Objective?

-An objective on resume makes sense in these specific situations:
+An objective on resume makes sense in these specific situations.

-1. Entry-Level Candidates & Recent Graduates
+1. Entry-Level Candidates and Recent Graduates

 2. Career Changers